AbhishekPrakash5/Mybrary/README.md

 ```bash
   npm install
 ```
-Make a .env file in my-project directory and add this in it
+Make a .env file in Mybrary directory and add this in it

 ```bash
   DATABASE_URL=<your url here>